 Core affinity

-Linux CPU affinity configuration
+Linux CPU afinity configuration

-on Linux.
-On some Linux systems there is also the option of running kdb+ under numactl
+kdb+ is typically licensed to run on a number of CPU cores.
+By default the q binary will be run under taskset on Linux.
+On some Linux systems there is also the option of running kdb+ under numactl (if enabled).

 Affinity command